internet4000/find/readme.md

 there would be one less client request, but it would be less easy to host and deploy, and audit which information the server stores.

+You don't need a development server to test and improve this software.
+- get all the code (clone or download this repository)
+- open the index.html in your web browser

+Alternatively, a node server for development and testing can be used:
+- `npm install` to get the development dependencies (there are and should be no production dependencies)
+- `npm start` to run the local server

+All the code is located in the file `main.js`.
+Other files are configuration files for the continous integration, testing, opensearch, hosting.

 ## Testing

 - `npm test` runs tests once